 Keele Bursaries and Scholarships

 The university may also be able to offer additional financial support in the form of bursaries and scholarships.
 We also offer a Hardship Fund to enable us to offer financial assistance and support to Keele students who are experiencing higher than expected costs, or who find themselves facing serious financial difficulties during their course.
-For further details about financial support please visit:
+For further information please visit Student Financial Support.

 Every student is allocated an academic mentor who is there to support you with both academic and any personal issues that may arise.
 Students are invited to initial academic mentor meetings when you start your course, and we recommend that you discuss any responsibilities you have which may have an impact of your studies or your ability to attend classes.

 From time to time we understand that you may experience difficulties in keeping up with academic work or with attending classes if problems occur at home.
-In these cases, it's likely that your department will ask you to complete an Exceptional Circumstances form, which will allow the school to take into account any difficulties that you may be experiencing and they may be able to offer flexibility in your deadlines and assessments.
+In these cases, you can submit an Exceptional Circumstances form to request another assessment opportunity at a later date.

-If you have clashes between your timetable and your parental responsibilities you need to discuss this with your department to see if it’s possible for alternative options to be put in place.
-You can also discuss this with the dedicated contact in the Student Support team if you feel you need additional support in relation to this.
-It may not always be possible for timetables to be changed, but by talking this through with appropriate staff in your department, other solutions may be available.
+If you have clashes between your timetable and your parental responsibilities you need to discuss this with your academic school to see if it’s possible for alternative options to be put in place.
+You can also discuss this with your Student Experience and Support Officer if you feel you need additional support in relation to this.
+It may not always be possible for timetables to be changed, but by talking this through with appropriate staff, other solutions may be available.

 As a student parent, we understand that you may find it difficult to attend exams scheduled at certain times of the day.
 Therefore, if due to caring responsibilities you are unable to attend University examinations on a particular day of the week, or at a certain time of day, you should complete a Caring Responsibilities Form and submit this to the Examinations Team.
 Please see the Student Records and Examinations webpages for further information.